ArduPilot/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 ArduPilot supports `Precision Landing <https://ardupilot.org/copter/docs/precision-landing-with-irlock.html>`__ using the IRLock sensor or companion computer.
 This project could involve:

 - Add support for the `JeVois camera <http://www.jevois.org/>`__ (or similar) to recognise AprilTags and then provide the target to the autopilot via mavlink
 - Improve the reliability and accuracy of the small EKF used to estimate the landing target's relative position and velocity.
 In particular adding protection against large lag in the readings leading to unreasonable results.
+- Add a landing state machine for landing retry and failure handling

 Lane following or visual follow-me for Copter, Rover or Boat
 ------------------------------------------------------------